ErikKassubek/ADVOCATE/README.md

 - L08: Leak on mutex
 - L09: Leak on waitgroup
 - L10: Leak on cond
+- R01: Unknown panic in recording
+- R02: Timeout in recording

 A more in detail explanation of how it works can be found [here](./doc/Analysis.md).
 ## Usage